hschhhwwwo0o/yamu/README.md

 Before starting to develop the code base, the requirements to the software product were thought over.
 Functional and user requirements, quality attributes were formulated; a data dictionary and a dictionary of terms were compiled.

 A unique ID is created for each requirement.
 At the stage the code writing phase, the ID of the requirement to be implemented is marked in the comment; this makes it easy to find the implementation of a particular requirement in the code base.
-In the book, this is called _requirement tracking_.
+In the book «Development of software requirements» by Carl Vigers & Jay Beatty, this approach is called _requirements tracking_.

 ### 2. Design development